jadecobra/python_tdd_exercises/source/functions/index.rst

 what is a function?
 #################################################################################

-A function_ is code that is callable_, this means I can write code to do something one time, and use it to do that thing at a different time from when I write it, by calling the name.
+A function_ is code that is callable_, this means I can write code to do something one time, and call the name of the for it to do that thing at a different time from when I write it.

-Using a function_ can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.
+functions_ can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.

-Part of `Computer Programming`_ is sending input data to a process and getting output data back
+Part of `Computer Programming`_ is sending :ref:`input data<data structures>` to a process and getting :ref:`output data<data structures>` back

 .. code-block:: python